sentclose/sentc-docs/docs/src/guide/backend-only.md

 ### Login

-Login involved multiple requests and data sharing.
+Logging in involves multiple requests and data sharing.
-The best option is to just login in the client and call your backend to get more data.
-Just check the jwt from the user.
+The recommended approach is to simply log in on the client-side and then call your backend to retrieve additional data.
+You can verify the JWT token from the user to ensure security.

-Another approach might be to just use your own backend login and then login in the client again to the sentc api.
+Alternatively, you can use your own backend's login process and then log in again to the sentc API on the client-side.

-The sentc api login is a very safe way to login because the password will never leave the client of your user.
+The sentc API login is a highly secure process because the user's password never leaves their client device.

 ::: tip Jwt check
 You can simply check the jwt from the sentc api with your jwt public key see more at [Create an app](/guilde/create-app/).